voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

 >Agent: The total of your bill comes to $138.65

-Additionally, Voicebase can detect phone numbers and format them into a US phone number format within the transcript.
+Additionally, VoiceBase can detect phone numbers and format them into a US phone number format within the transcript.

-With number formatting not enabled a plain-text response will look like:
+Without number formatting enabled, a plain-text response will look like:

 >Hi this is Brian from VoiceBase please give me a call back at six five zero two four eight nine six five two thank you.
 Goodbye.